State Unemployment Insurance

 Local income tax will vary by your specific location in any given state and can be dependent on your work location as well as your residential location.
 For example, anyone that earns income in New York City is required to pay an additional New York City tax in addition to their federal and state taxes.
 This is the case even for individuals that work in New York City, but are residents elsewhere.

 For individuals that do not pay their taxes through withholdings, or those who do not pay enough that way, there will be an estimated tax imposed on you that you will need to pay.
 In addition to income tax, estimated tax is also used as a method to pay both self-employment tax and alternative minimum tax.
-Estimates tax may also apply for things such as dividends, interest, capital gains, rent, and royalties.
+Estimated tax may also apply for things such as dividends, interest, capital gains, rent, and royalties.

 Determining tax withheld using Form W–4